-Essay 1: Give a candid description of yourself (who are you as a person), stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors which have influenced your personal development, giving examples when necessary (approximately 500 words).
+Essay 1: Give a candid description of yourself (who are you as a person), stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors which have influenced your personal development, giving examples when necessary (500 words maximum).

 This has been an INSEAD staple for a few years now.
 The only real change here is in word count.
 Now, the one thing they haven’t done here, which they should have, is to distinguish between a passive description and an active one.
 A passive description just tells you about something, and it ends there.
 “The ink stain is permanent.”
 “This coffee is very hot.”
 Thanks, but we don’t want passive.
 We want that other thing — the description that teaches us something.
 Makes us develop an ATTITUDE about the subject.